2018 SaarLorLux Open

 The 2018 SaarLorLux Open was a badminton tournament that took place at Saarlandhalle in Saarbrücken, Germany, from 30 October to 4 November 2018 and had a total prize of $75,000.

 Tournament

 The 2018 SaarLorLux Open was the tenth Super 100 tournament of the 2018 BWF World Tour and also part of the SaarLorLux Open championships, which had been held since 1988.
-This tournament was organized by German Badminton Association and sanctioned by the BWF.
+This tournament was organized by the German Badminton Association and sanctioned by the BWF.

 Venue

 This international tournament was held at Saarlandhalle in Saarbrücken, Saarland, Germany.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF Tour Super 100 event.

 Prize money

 The total prize money for this year's tournament was US$75,000.
 Distribution of prize money was in accordance with BWF regulations.